cosminpelin21/Maze-solver/README.md

 The maze is represented using a grid of numerical values, where each digit corresponds to a specific element of the maze and is rendered with a distinct color in the application:
 * 1 (Path): Represents walkable areas.
 Color: White
 * 0 (Wall): Represents impassable obstacles.
 Color: Black
-* 3 (Entrance): Marks the starting point of the maze.
+* Mark the road to the exit point.
 Color: Green
 * 2 (Exit): Marks the destination or exit points.
 Color: Red
+* 3 (Entrance) Starting point.
+Color: Blue

 ## Technologies Used
 Language: C++17